doomspec/Mizore-dev/README.md

 Mizore is an open source effort for quantum computing which focus on adaptive construction of the quantum circuit for certain objective.
 Currently, Mizore focus on finding the quantum circuit that produce the ground state of a certain Hamiltonian by the Variational Quantum Eigensolver (VQE) approach.

-Mizore focus on providing a framework for adpative VQE described in [J. Chem.
+Mizore focus on providing a framework for adpative VQE similar to what is described in [J. Chem.
 Theory Comput.
 2020, 16, 2](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b01084) and [Nat Commun 10, 3007 (2019)](https://www.nature.com/articles/s41467-019-10988-2), where the structure of the parameterized circuit can be optimized, differing from traditional VQE which uses a fixed parameterized circuit and only adjusts the parameter.
+While providing better perfermance of convergence, adaptive method can also achieve certain objective with fewer quantum gates.
+We believe that adaptive circuit construction is a key method for near-term quantum applications.

 ## Setup
 It is very simple to setup Mizore in your computer.